CumulusNetworks/docs/content/knowledge-base/Support/Licensing/NetQ-Cloud-EULA.md

 You may not misuse, disrupt or exploit NETQ for any unauthorized or illegal use, or try to circumvent any technical limitations or access areas or download software or materials not intended for users (including using NETQ in any unauthorized way to access third-party information or sites), or disturb the use and enjoyment of NETQ by other users.

-You may use NETQ only for authorized and legal purposes, consistent with applicable ￼laws, regulations and ￼the rights of others, including ￼but not limited to, export control laws, data privacy and security rules and regulations.
+You may use NETQ only for authorized and legal purposes, consistent with applicable laws, regulations and the rights of others, including but not limited to, export control laws, data privacy and security rules and regulations.

 You may not disclose the results of any limitations, testing or benchmarking of NETQ to any third party.